(An 8 Minute Read)

 When we recognize these things operating in our life or in our generations, we can repent to God and command those tormentors and robbers to leave us alone.
 We do not have to serve fear of being poor!
-We do not have to get all tangled up in the worries of our personal finance and becoming poor because our Father has something so much more valuable to offer us.
+We do not have to get all tangled up in the worries of our personal finance because our Father has something so much more valuable to offer us.
 He wants to bring rest and peace to our lives as we walk in trusting Him.
-He wants to be our provider, source and protector.
+He wants to be our provider, source, and protector.
 He wants to be our strength when we are weak and bring us back to joy, peace, and hope.
 He wants us to abide and thrive in His love.

 There remaineth therefore a rest to the people of God.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
 Hebrews 4:9-11 KJV